Reviews

 Sundays For Dogs Vs Open Farm: What's The Difference?

-Last Updated on December 3, 2023 by Kieran Beckles
+Last Updated on July 3, 2024 by Kieran Beckles

-I’ve fed both Sundays For Dogs and Open Farm to my Alaskan Klee Kai Copper and Skye, seeing firsthand some of the pros and cons of these dog food brands
+I’ve fed both Sundays For Dogs and Open Farm to my Alaskan Klee Kai Copper and Skye, seeing firsthand some of the pros and cons of these dog food brands.

 If you’re part of our Life With Klee Kai community or you’re familiar with Copper and Skye, you’ll know that they’ve struggled with sensitive tummies in the past.